-In this study, we evaluate the effect of tendon vibration on pseudo-haptic weight sensation and discuss design guides for combining tendon vibration and pseudo-haptics techniques.
-As a systematic investigation of the effect, we conducted three experiments investigating the potential effect of tendon vibration on the range and resolution of pseudo-weight sensation.
+Vibration has several possible effects on somatosensation.
+When a vibration is applied to a muscle or tendon, the primary afferent of the muscle spindle is activated.
+This can produce illusions of position, motion, and force \cite{proske2012proprioceptive, taylor2017muscle, proske2019neural}.
+In addition to these illusions, the tonic vibration reflex (TVR) occurs, which causes sustained contraction of the vibrated muscle and inhibition of the activity of the antagonist muscle \cite{hagbarth1966motor}.
+Although many studies confirmed the effect of tendon vibration on somatosensory information, it is also said that the effect is not robust and the direction of the motion/force illusion can be different for each user, situation, or user motion.
+Then, based on these findings, we hypothesized that the tendon vibration can be used as noise on somatosensory information during user motion and can make users rely more on visual information, thus enhancing the effect of pseudo-haptics.
+In this study, we evaluate the effect of tendon vibration on pseudo-haptic weight perception during free arm motion and discuss design guides for combining tendon vibration and pseudo-haptics techniques.
+As a systematic investigation of the effect, we conducted three experiments investigating the potential effect of tendon vibration on the range and resolution of pseudo-weight perception.
 Figure \ref{SummaryOfPaper} provides a brief summary of results.
-The first experiment investigated the effects of tendon vibration to the agonist muscle, antagonist muscle, or both on the detection threshold (DT) of the discrepancy between physical and virtual motion with a motion gain.
-Because users begin to feel discomfort when they recognize the discrepancy, this DT can be considered the strictest maximum applicable motion gain for generating pseudo-weight sensation.
-Then, the second experiment investigated the effect of tendon vibration to the agonist muscle on the just noticeable difference (JND) in pseudo-weight sensation induced by motion gain.
-This JND indicates the resolution of pseudo-weight sensation.
-We consider that the DT and JND can be used to discuss whether tendon vibration improves the range of presentable pseudo-weight sensation.
-Finally, the third experiment investigated the effect of tendon vibration on weight perception.
-This concerns the point of subjective equality (PSE) of weight perception induced by tendon vibration, compared with pseudo-weight sensation induced by motion gain.
-These three experiments cover the effects of combining tendon vibration and motion gain on pseudo-weight sensation in VR.
+The first experiment investigated the effects of tendon vibration on the agonist muscle, antagonist muscle, or both on the detection threshold (DT) of the discrepancy between physical and virtual motion with a motion gain.
+Because users may begin to feel discomfort when they recognize the discrepancy \cite{Pusch2011}, this DT can be considered the strictest maximum applicable motion gain for generating pseudo-weight perception.
+Then, the second experiment investigated the effect of tendon vibration to the agonist muscle on the just noticeable difference (JND) in pseudo-weight perception induced by motion gain.
+This JND indicates the resolution of pseudo-weight perception.
+We consider that the DT and JND can be used to discuss whether tendon vibration improves the range of presentable pseudo-weight perception.
+Finally, the third experiment investigated the side effect of tendon vibration on weight perception.
+This concerns the point of subjective equality (PSE) of weight perception induced by tendon vibration, compared with pseudo-weight perception induced by motion gain.
+These three experiments cover the effects of combining tendon vibration and motion gain on pseudo-weight perception in VR.